sharperlight/thehonourroll/about.md

 ---
 ## About

-The Honour Roll is a personal blog run by me.
-With a formal background in macroeconomics, a lot of the topics I like to share and discuss are of an economic and political nature.
+The Honour Roll is a personal blog run by me, and a lot of the topics I like to share and discuss are of an economic and political nature.
 However, I'm also greatly intrigued by technology -- mostly the rumblings and news that comes out of Silicon Valley.

 My contact details as well as full appointment history can be found from the following links: